lingtalfi/nullos-admin/doc/tutorials/getting-started-with-nullos.md

 If you want to redo the tutorial with another database, you should use the "Quickstart > Reset" link from the left menu.
-More details in the <-QuickStart Reset documentation page->.
+More details in the [QuickStart Reset documentation page](https://github.com/lingtalfi/nullos-admin/tree/master/doc/official/modules/quickstart-module/reset-page.md).